CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_mac.md

 ## Importing

-An existing Endpoint Tag Mac can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:
+An existing Endpoint Tag MAC can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:

 ```
 terraform import aci_endpoint_tag_mac.example_tenant uni/tn-{name}/eptags/epmactag-{mac}-[{bdName}]
 ```

-Starting in Terraform version 1.5, an existing Endpoint Tag Mac can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:
+Starting in Terraform version 1.5, an existing Endpoint Tag MAC can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:

 ```